trozware/troznet/_posts/2016-02-16-how-do-i-start-to-learn-swift.md

+---
-## How do I start to learn Swift?
+title: How do I start to learn Swift
+author: Sarah
+layout: post
+permalink: /2016/02/how-do-i-start-to-learn-swift/
+tags:
+  - swift
+  - learning
+---

-The first think to do is to download the latest version of Apple's [Swift Programming Language book][1] from the iBooks Store.
+The first thing to do is to download the latest version of Apple's [Swift Programming Language book][1] from the iBooks Store.

 You can just read this book, especially the first section: "A Swift Tour", but you will get more out of it if you follow along with the playground.
 There is a link to download the playground from the book which you can use directly if you are reading using iBooks on the Mac.
 If you are not, here is the [download link][2].